fxyfeier/Python-100-day-practice/Day1/Day1.md

 #### Day1 practices
 1. import this

-   OK...
+   Yes...
 Everything should start with a good habit...

 	"